 As with other narcotics, treatment for methadone addiction usually begins with a thorough detox program.
 At Northbound, our oneEIGHTY detox facility ensures that new patients are able to detox in a safe, comfortable environment.
 With withdrawal symptoms that can include suicide ideation, hallucinations, and tachycardia, it is critical that the detoxification process takes place in a facility that can offer 24 hour medical supervision.

-At Northbound, we understand the deep damage that addiction can cause, and we seek to provide healing on a mental, physical, spiritual and psychological level.
+At our methadone addiction treatment center in Orange County, we understand the deep damage that addiction can cause, and we seek to provide healing on a mental, physical, spiritual and psychological level.
 Every client is provided with an individualized treatment plan that takes into account his or her specific needs and challenges, and which is revisited and adapted over the course of recovery.
 Our family program will help loved ones understand both the addiction and how they can support the former addict in sobriety.
 In addition, as specialists in dual diagnosis treatment, we are able to simultaneously treat the client for both the addiction and any co-occurring disorders that would otherwise inhibit effective therapy and recovery.

 If you or someone you love is suffering from an addiction to methadone, we are here to help.
-Contact Northbound Treatment Services today and take the first step to a new, healthy and sober life.
+Contact Northbound Treatment Services today about our methadone addiction rehab program and take the first step to a new, healthy and sober life.